Suze Morrison

-Suze Morrison is a former Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
-She represented the riding of Toronto Centre as a member of the Ontario New Democratic Party, and was the Ontario New Democratic Party's Caucus Critic for both Housing and Women's Issues.
-She did not run for re-election in 2022.
+Suze Morrison is a former Canadian politician is a former Canadian politician who served as an Ontario Member of Provincial Parliament between 2018 and 2022.
+A member of the Ontario New Democratic Party, she was elected to represented Toronto Centre and served in the 42nd Ontario Parliament as the Ontario New Democratic Party's Caucus Critic for Housing and Women's Issues.
+She declined to seek re-election in 2022 due to health reasons.

 Background

 Of mixed European and Indigenous heritage, Morrison was born in the Parry Sound District before moving to Toronto in childhood.
 She took her Bachelor of Applied Arts degree in media studies from Guelph-Humber, and has worked in communications and public relations in the non-profit sector.
-She first became prominent within the riding as an advocate for community safety after witnessing the drive-by shooting of Lemard Champagnie in Toronto's Regent Park neighbourhood in 2017.

 Morrison is a motorsports enthusiast, and competes in autocross events.
 She is a two-time winner of the Lorna Wilson Ladies Championship, which is awarded by the Western Ontario Sports Car Association.

 In June 2021, Morrison came out as bisexual.

 Politics

+According to Morrison, she got her first taste of political activism at the age of nine, when her single mother returned to school at the University of Toronto and got involved in campus activism.
+While residing in London, Ontario in the mid-2010s, Morrison served on London City Council's Diversity Inclusion and Anti-Oppression Advisory Committee from 2015 to 2017, when the committee secured a unanimous vote by the London City Council to demand London Police Services to end carding.

+She returned to Toronto and moved into the Regent Park neighbourhood.
+She first became prominent within the local community as an advocate for community safety after witnessing the drive-by shooting of Lemard Champagnie in her neighbourhood in July 2017.